scverse/governance/in_progress/roles.md

 New core developers can be nominated by any existing core developer.
 While there is no hard-and-fast rule about who can be nominated, ideally, they should have:

-* Been part of the community for at least two months
+* Been part of the community for a significant amount of time
 * Contributed significant changes of their own
 * Contributed to the discussion and review of others' work
 * Collaborated in a way befitting our community values